kalrnlo/luau-site/_pages/sandbox.md

 This is using the VM feature that is not accessible from scripts, that prevents all writes to the table, including assignments, `rawset` and `setmetatable`.
 This makes sure that globals can't be monkey-patched in place, and can only be substituted through `setfenv`.

 By itself this would mean that code that runs in Luau can't use globals at all, since assigning globals would fail.
-While this is feasible, in Roblox we solve this by creating a new global table for each script, that uses `__index` to point to the builtin global table.
+While this is feasible, in we solve this by creating a new global table for each script, that uses `__index` to point to the builtin global table.
 This safely sandboxes the builtin globals while still allowing writing globals from each script.
 This also means that short of exposing special shared globals from the host, all scripts are isolated from each other.

 ## `__gc`